michael2012z/BitBible/markdown/KJV/files/Eccl.md

 7. For in the multitude of dreams and many words there are also divers vanities: but fear thou God.

-8. If thou seest the oppression of the poor, and violent perverting of judgment and justice in a province, marvel not at the matter: for he that is higher than the highest regardeth; and there be higher than they.at the…: Heb. at the will, or, purpose
+8. If thou seest the oppression of the poor, and violent perverting of judgment and justice in a province, marvel not at the matter: for he that is higher than the highest regardeth; and there be higher than they.

 9. Moreover the profit of the earth is for all: the king himself is served by the field.